oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 * performs all mandatory tests as given in section 6.1.
 * does not change the CSAF documents.

-A CSAF basic validator may provide one or more additional functions:
+A CSAF basic validator MAY provide one or more additional functions:

 * Only run one or more selected mandatory tests.
 * Apply quick fixes as specified in the standard.